K-theoretic invariants of Hamiltonian fibrations: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Leonid Polterovich for introducing us to quantization from the viewpoint of symplectic topology.
-The work on this paper has started and was carried out mostly during the authors' stay in CRM, University of Montreal, and also during the stay of Y.S. at ICMAT, Madrid under funding from Severo Ochoa grant, and the stay of E.S. at the Hebrew University of Jerusalem, and at Universite Lyon $1$ Claude Bernard.
+The work on this paper has started and was carried out mostly during the authors' stay in CRM, University of Montreal, and also during the stay of Y.S. at ICMAT, Madrid under funding from Severo Ochoa grant, and the stay of E.S. at the Hebrew University of Jerusalem, under funding from ERC grant no. 337560, and at Universite Lyon $1$ Claude Bernard, under funding from ERC grant no. 258204.
 We thank these institutions for their warm hospitality.
 We thank Octav Cornea and Francois Lalonde for their continuous support, and we thank Jake Solomon for inviting Y.S. for a visit to the Hebrew University, which was pivotal to this project.
-We thank Joseph Bernstein, Dusa McDuff and Fran Presas for related discussions.
+We thank Joseph Bernstein, Dusa McDuff, and Fran Presas for their interest, and Jarek Kedra for useful comments.
+Finally, we thank the referees for their help with the exposition.

 \end {document}